mIRC-Scripters/mirckb/docs/source/identifiers/sound.rst

 If used with a music filename, the above properties are available.

 .. note:: Only mp3, ogg, and wma files currently support the following properties.
 Keep in mind that not all properties may have been set.
 Each property returns the id3v1 values.
-For id3v2, use the ''.tag'', and ''.tags'' properties.
+For id3v2, use the ``.tag``, and ``.tags`` properties.

 Examples
 --------